1. SAP Glossary

 3. organizational unit

-What is organizational unit in SAP FS-LRM - Liquidity and Risk Management?
+What is 'organizational unit' in SAP FS-LRM - Liquidity and Risk Management?

-SAP Term: organizational unit
+organizational unit - Overview

-Organizational units are the basic building blocks of the SAP FS-LRM Liquidity and Risk Management system.
+• Key Concepts: Organizational units are the basic building blocks of the SAP FS-LRM Liquidity and Risk Management system.
 They are used to define the structure of the system and to assign roles and responsibilities to users.
 An organizational unit can be a company, a department, a team, or any other type of organizational entity.
 It is used to define the scope of the system and to assign roles and responsibilities to users.

-Organizational units are created in the SAP FS-LRM Liquidity and Risk Management system by assigning a unique identifier (ID) to each unit.
+How to use it: Organizational units are created in the SAP FS-LRM Liquidity and Risk Management system by assigning a unique identifier (ID) to each unit.
 This ID is used to identify the unit in the system and to assign roles and responsibilities to users.
 The organizational units can be used to define the scope of the system, such as which users have access to which data or functions.

-When creating an organizational unit in SAP FS-LRM Liquidity and Risk Management, it is important to ensure that all users have access to the necessary data or functions.
+Tips & Tricks: When creating an organizational unit in SAP FS-LRM Liquidity and Risk Management, it is important to ensure that all users have access to the necessary data or functions.
 It is also important to ensure that all users have access to the same level of data or functions, as this will ensure that all users are able to work effectively within the system.

-Related SAP Glossary Terms
+organizational unit - Related SAP Terms

 Rating